System Design Space

 Functional requirements

-• Local execution autonomy during complete disconnection from central control.
+• Local planning and execution during complete disconnection from central control

-• Store-and-forward transport with acknowledgements, retries, and deduplication.
+• Store-and-forward delivery with deduplication and bounded retries

 Non-functional requirements